openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

       month to bring the performance of ODS import filter to a reasonable level, especially with documents containing a large number of named ranges.Here is the background.
 Laurent uses LibreOffice as a platform for his professional extension, which makes heavy use of named ranges.
-It programmatically generates ODS documents and inserts hundred™s or thousand™s of named ranges as intermediary storage to further process the data.
+It programmatically generates ODS documents and inserts hundredâ€™s or thousandâ€™s of named ranges as intermediary storage to further process the data.
 The problem was, however, our import performance with that kind of documents was so suboptimal that this process was taking a prohibitively long time.
 In order for his extension to perform optimally, our ODS import filter needed to be optimized, and optimized heavily. (...)

-
+â€

+â€œ

       [Kostas Koudaras: A dot in